 READ my interview with Shoutout LA!

 She is actively private teaching in Irvine, and her students have won auditions into local youth orchestras, including the IUSD Honors Orchestras and All-Southern Orchestras.
-Lisa has served as the 1st violin coach at Wildwood Music Institute in San Bernardino, CA in 2019 and 2022.
+Lisa served as the 1st violin coach at Wildwood Music Institute in San Bernardino, CA, a youth summer orchestra camp, in 2019 and 2022.

 In June 2022, she served as the tour coordinator for violinist Midori’s NPO Music Sharing - International Community Engagement Tour; visiting 17 facilities in seven prefectures for two weeks in Japan.
-The organization brings live classical music to populations who have little or no access to attend traditional concert halls.
-Lisa continues to support Midori’s other NPOs mainly through content creating.
-In 2023, she spent the summer at Pacific Music Festival to work as their Assistant Orchestra Manager.
+The organization brings live classical music to populations who have little or no access to traditional concert halls.
+In 2023 and 2024, she spent the summer at Pacific Music Festival to work as their Assistant Orchestra Manager.

-A graduate from California State University Long Beach with a Masters of Music in Violin Performance, she studied under Moni Simeonov and was the Strings Graduate Student Assistant and a member of the CSULB University String Quartet.
+A graduate of California State University Long Beach with a Master of Music in Violin Performance, she studied under Moni Simeonov and was the Strings Graduate Student Assistant and a member of the CSULB University String Quartet.
 Lisa has a Bachelor of Music degree in Violin Performance and a French minor from Chapman University, where she studied with Prof. William Fitzpatrick.

 Outside of music, she enjoys rock climbing and watching baseball!